jennifoo/09-readme-generator/README.md

-# Readme Generator
+# Read Me Generator

 ## Description

-Generates a readme
+Using the Inquirer module to create prompts that capture user input to generate a formatted readme to save the user time.

 ## Table of Contents
 * [Installation](#installation)